-Do you need an attitude adjustment?
+Do you need to change your attitude about writing?

 Reading time: About 3 minutes